Categories

 Medicare A & B Part D Prescription Drug

-If you are enrolled in Medicare Parts A and B and have limited income you may be able to get assistance with your health care costs through a Medicare Savings Program (MSP)
+If you are enrolled in Medicare Parts A and B and have limited income you may be able to get assistance with your Medicare health care costs through a Medicare Savings Program (MSP) administered through each state’s Medicaid office: https://www.health.ny.gov/health_care/medicaid/program/update/savingsprogram/

-If eligible, you will receive help paying the Medicare Part B premium, (currently $185.00) and automatically get Extra Help, the federal program that helps with prescription drug (Part D) costs such as monthly premium, drug deductible and prescription copays.
+If eligible, you will receive help paying the Medicare Part B premium, (currently $202.90) and are automatically enrolled in Extra Help, the federal program that helps with Medicare prescription drug (Part D) costs such as monthly premium, drug deductible and prescription copays.

-The two programs listed below offer separate benefits.
-You cannot choose which program to apply for – you will be enrolled in the program that corresponds to your income.
+The Medicare Savings Program has two eligibility levels – with additional benefits available to those with the lower income.
+You do not choose which program to apply for – you will be enrolled in the level program that corresponds to your income.

 Program Individual Couple